Resultantal varieties related to zeroes of L-functions of Carlitz modules

-By analogy, the order of 0 of $L(M,U)$ at $U=1$ is called the analytic rank of $M$.
-The simplest possible Anderson T-motive is the Carlitz module $\goth C$.
-We investigate the analytic ranks of twists of its tensor powers $\goth C^n$.
-Since there is no functional equation for $L(M,U)$, \footnotemark the choice of $U=1$ does not seem too natural.
-Nevertheless, there is no essential difference between inversigation of the zero at $U=1$ and at $U=c$ for $c\in \n F_q^*$, see Remark 4.1 for details, and the choice of $U=1$ is the simplest possible one.
-For example, [L], Proposition 2.1 can be considered as an analog of the strong form of the Birch and Swinnerton-Dyer conjecture for $L(M,U)$ at $U=1$.
+{\bf Remark 0.4.} Since there is no functional equation for $L(M,T)$, \footnotemark the choice of $T=1$ does not seem too natural.
+Nevertheless, there is no essential difference between investigation of the zero at $T=1$ and at $T=c$ for $c\in \n F_q^*$, see Remark 4.3 for details, and the choices of $T=1$ and $T=\infty$ are the simplest possible ones.
+For example, [L], Proposition 2.1, p.
+2604 can be considered as an analog of the strong form of the Birch and Swinnerton-Dyer conjecture for $L(M,T)$ at $T=1$.
+Really, in Part II we start to consider the case of zero at $T=$ any point.

-At the moment we do not know how to define the algebraic rank of $M$, because of difficulty to get an analog of Fontaine theory in finite characteristic, hence we do not dispose the statement of the Birch and Swinnerton-Dyer conjecture for $M$.
-If in future we get it, it will be clear whether the present definition of the analytic rank of $M$ is reasonable, or it should be substituted by another one.